vmalyi/ihavevoice.github.io/oss.md

 or authorize the transfer of, directly or indirectly, of the Software to any Prohibited Jurisdiction, or otherwise in violation of any such restrictions or regulations.

+## Icons
+- designed by Gregor Cresnar from Flaticon
+- designed by Freepik from Flaticon
+- designed by Smashicons from Flaticon
+- designed by Twitter from Flaticon
+- designed by Good Ware from Flaticon
+- designed by Vitaly Gorbachev from Flaticon
+- designed by prettycons from Flaticon
+- designed by Kiranshastry from Flaticon